 Dear [TITLE/NAME],

-The sale of Warner Bros. to Netflix or Paramount will result in mass layoffs, cripple the exhibition industry, and create a monopoly that will hurt workers and consumers.
+The sale of Warner Bros.
+Discovery to Paramount will result in mass layoffs, cripple the exhibition industry, and create a monopoly that will hurt workers and consumers.
 Filmmakers will have fewer options to get their projects financed or distributed.
 Theaters will have no leverage to negotiate exhibition deals.
 Consumers will suffer from reduced competition between streaming services.

 We need the federal government to protect the film industry and the public from this unnecessary, monopolistic, and illegal merger.